College as an Investment

 In this article, we will tackle the data behind the U.S. Department of Education’s NCES survey comparing educational attainment and workforce characteristics.
 We will cull the most important pieces of data from the NCES study and summarize the findings as it relates to your college trajectory.
+We will break down the investment in your education utilizing four basic metrics: unemployment rate, labor force participation rate, earnings, and employment to population rate.

 Labor Force Participation Rate